mjkloeckner/kloeckner.com.ar/blog/grub-linux-version-fix/grub-linux-version-fix.md

 %%
-title: "GRUB menu: Linux version not detected"
+title: "GRUB Menu: Linux Version Not Detected"
 date: "02-Nov-2024"
 %%

-# GRUB menu: Linux version not detected
+# GRUB Menu: Linux Version Not Detected

 If your grub installation doesn't detect the Linux versions properly, and displays it wrong in the prompt menu at boot, like in my case in which appeared